 Refrigerator Alerts

-- "Compressor cycling more frequently than normal": Pay attention to this one.
-It usually means the fridge is working harder to maintain temperature — often due to dirty condenser coils (clean them first) or a developing seal leak.
-If cleaning the coils doesn't resolve it within a week, contact our team at MY APPLIANCE Repair for a diagnosis.
+- "Compressor cycling more frequently than normal": Pay close attention to this one.
+It usually means the fridge is working harder to maintain temperature — often due to dirty condenser coils or a developing door seal leak.
+Clean the condenser coils first (they're typically located on the back or underneath the unit).
+If the alert doesn't resolve within a week, schedule an appliance repair service call — this is one of the most reliable early-warning signs of compressor stress.

 Dishwasher Alerts

-- "Filter needs cleaning": This is a maintenance reminder, not a failure warning.
-Clean the filter and the alert should clear.
+- "Filter needs cleaning": This is a routine maintenance reminder, not a failure warning.
+Remove and rinse the filter under warm water — the alert should clear after the next cycle.

 Dryer Alerts

 - "Heating element performance below normal": Take this seriously.
-It often precedes a full heating element failure.
-Schedule service before the dryer stops drying effectively — book a service call as soon as you see this alert.
+It frequently precedes a full heating element failure, which means wet laundry and an appliance repair call under time pressure.
+Don't wait — book a service call as soon as this alert appears to avoid a more costly repair down the road.

 Error Codes (Any Appliance)